-9.6 Representations and Warranties
+9.6.
+Representations and Warranties

-9.6.1 CA Representations and Warranties
+9.6.1.
+CA Representations and Warranties

-9.6.1.1 CA
+9.6.1.1.
+CA

-CA represents and warrants the following provisions of the IT Act, 2000 & Rules made thereunder that;
+CA represents and warrants as per provisions of IT Act, 2000 & Rules made thereunder that;

 - 1. signing private key is protected and no unauthorized person ever has access to that private key; - 2.
 Each Subscriber has been required to represent and warrant that all information supplied by the Subscriber in connection with, and/or contained in the Certificate is true. - 3.
 Only verified information appears in the certificate